 pedagogical approaches.
-This includes incorporating diver curriculum addresses systemic biases and promotes cultur ring that the Doe es this Program contain any Indigenous content? ⊠ Yes □ No □ Unsure
+This includes incorporating diver curriculum addresses systemic biases and promotes cultur ring that the Do es this Program contain any Indigenous content? ⊠ Yes □ No □ Unsure

-For more information on how Indigenous content is defined at Ontario Tech University and how to consult with the Indigenous Education Advisory Circle (IEAC), please refer to the Protocol for Consultation with the Indigenous Education Advisory Circle. На as the IEAC been contacted □ Yes \boxtimes No If y yes, when?
-As mentioned above, the program consideration for the principles of what sets it apart, is building the lawe been trained to consider the creator practice.
-Each of our cour creators from diverse background Instructors will also be drawn from communities.
-EDID.
-Indeceded as EDID.
-Indeceded ending the EDID.
-Indeceded ending the EDID.
-Indeceded ending EDID.
-Indeceded ending en ed, on omorro s in ev refore from e of the core goals on ow, who, through overy aspect of their pastrive to bring in ca Indigenous commun of the program, and ur curriculum, will professional online use studies of online nities, where possible.
+For more information on how Indigenous content is defined at Ontario Tech University and how to consult with the Indigenous Education Advisory Circle (IEAC), please refer to the Protocol for Consultation with the Indigenous Education Advisory Circle. На as the IEAC been contacted □ Yes ⊠ 1 No If y es, when?
+As mentioned above, the program has, at a foundational level, been built with the deepest consideration for the principles of EDID.
+Indeed, one of the core goals of the program, and what sets it apart, is building the leaders of tomorrow, who, through our curriculum, will have been trained to consider these principles in every aspect of their professional online creator practice.
+Each of our courses will therefore strive to bring in case studies of online creators from diverse backgrounds, including from Indigenous communities, where possible.
+Instructors will also be drawn from diverse backgrounds, including those from Indigenous communities.
 What was the advice you received from the IEAC, and how has it been included in your proposal?
-Because specific course syllabi have for the IEAC.
-Course syllabi will be continue.
-Dio d the IEAC ask you to return th e proposa l to th nem for review? ☐ Yes ☒ No If y yes, have they completed their review? □ ' ∕es □ No ⊠ N /A R Resource Requireme nts (Q AF 2.1.2.6, 2.1.
-2.7, 2.1.2.8 a) a) Ge • eneral Resource Consideration Note here if this new program institutions/external partners may impo b) Faculty Members - Current and New Faculty Requirements
+Because specific course syllabi hat for the IEAC.
+Course syllabi will be time.
+Dio Did the IEAC ask you to return the proposal to them for review? ☐ Yes ☒ No If y es, have they completed their review? □ Ye es □ No 図 N/.
+A R esource Requireme ents (QA AF 2 .1.2.6, 2.1.2 2.7, 2.1.2.8 a) a) Ge • eneral Resource Consideration Note here if this new program institutions/external partners n may impac b) Faculty Members - Current and New Faculty Requirements